COPS-CSOC-2022/csoc-task-2-web/README.md

 - **Get Tasks function** - There is a function `getTasks` in `init.js`.
 You would notice that even after logging in, you see two tasks *Sample Task 1* and *Sample Task 2*.
 These tasks were not created by you.
 These are dummy tasks.
 You have complete the `getTasks` function such that the tasks listed are the ones created by the user.
 (You might have to complete the `addTask` function first)

 - **Add, Update, Delete Task function** - These functions are present in the `main.js` file.
 You have to complete them.

+- **Deploy and implement search feature (BONUS)** - You should deploy the website and implement a search task feature to search tasks in the ToDo list (Open to creativity).

 ## Points
 Here is the breakdown of the points related to each task.